 - At the time when you send the raw materials to the contract packer, you know the individual cost of all ingredients.

-In this example, we will assume each batch of raw ingredients sent to the contract manufacturer produces on average 1500 beverages.
+In this example, we will assume each batch of raw ingredients sent to the contract manufacturer produces 1500 beverages on average.

 The batch sent consists of: